 - Client Summary with Text includes the full text of the document, along with a summary box beneath each article describing the article’s purpose, but with the footnotes removed.

 - Client Draft includes the full text of the document, but with all annotations (client summaries and footnotes) removed.
 This is the draft version of the document, as indicated by a “DRAFT” watermark appearing each page.

 - Final Signing Document is the final version of the document, and the one that will be signed by your client.
 All annotations (client summaries and footnotes) are removed.

-Several of our documents offer an annotated drafting option, including our Standalone Will, Revocable Living Trust, Medicaid Asset Protection Trust, Medicaid Family Protection Trust, Veteran’s Asset Protection Trust, Secure Supplemental Needs Trust, Parental Protection Trust, and Third-Party Supplemental Needs Trust and Nonstatutory Power of Attorney.
+Several of our documents offer an annotated drafting option, including our Standalone Will, Revocable Living Trust, Medicaid Asset Protection Trust, Medicaid Family Protection Trust, Veterans Asset Protection Trust, Secure Supplemental Needs Trust, Parental Protection Trust, Third-Party Supplemental Needs Trust and Nonstatutory Power of Attorney.

 Contact us today to learn how to get access to ElderDocx and stay ahead of the competition.